4Matic: Second Generation

 The second generation of 4Matic was reintroduced on the W210 series in 1998/1999.
-Available only with left hand drive, the cars were again manufactured at the Magna-Steyr plant in Austria.
+Initially available only with left hand drive, the cars were again manufactured at the Magna-Steyr plant in Austria.
 The second generation of 4Matic utilized a full-time 4-wheel drive system with three open differentials front, centre and rear.
 Traction control is achieved using ETS (Electronic Traction System).
 This employs the ABS system with additional valves to monitor and then partially brake any wheel which loses traction.
 This much simpler system is also featured in the Mercedes-Benz M-Class SUV and C280 sedan.

 Third Generation

 Since 2008, some versions of 4Matic have provided true AWD where the system is permanently active.
 Sophisticated engine management and ABS systems control the amount of torque transferred to each wheel, allowing the system to be effective at any speed.

 Fourth Generation

 In 2016, Mercedes introduced a new 4WD system called 4Matic+.
 This system can send 100 percent of the available engine torque to either the front or rear axles.
 In the fifth-generation E-Class an additional setting was introduced in the E63 S AMG model that disconnects the front axle from the powertrain, effectively turning it into a rear wheel drive automobile.
 This has become known as "Drift Mode", riding the wave of attention drawn by the eponymous setting first deployed in the third-generation Ford Focus RS.